 BIBLIOGRAPHY:Herbert Eugene Bolton, Texas in the Middle Eighteenth Century (Berkeley: University of California Press, 1915; rpt., Austin: University of Texas Press, 1970).
 Frederick Webb Hodge, ed., Handbook of American Indians North of Mexico (2 vols., Washington: GPO, 1907, 1910; rpt., New York: Pageant, 1959).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "TENU INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmt35.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "Tenu Indians," accessed April 29, 2017, http://www.tshaonline.org/handbook/online/articles/bmt35.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.